B-X-Y/gadgets/README.md

 **Gadgets** is a collection of small, experimental scripts and utilities.
 Each gadget is independent and may include its own usage instructions and behavior.

-At the moment, the repository contains a single gadget with more planned for the future.
+The repository currently contains multiple gadgets, with more planned for the future.

 ---

 ## Project Structure

 ```
+├── .gitignore
+├── LICENSE
+├── README-CN.md
 ├── README.md
+├── humanizer.py
 ├── mimic_typer.py
+├── prompt.md
+├── prompt_v2.md
 └── requirements.txt
 ```